 Where the host students arrive and depart (Host Distribution Site – HDS) is dependent upon what part of the U.S they are hosted.
 Please note that all YES hosted participants arrive and depart from Washington D.C.

 You can view travel information for our hosting participants through MyAFS.

 Departure Day (D-Day)

 This is the day/s when all the host students depart the U.S. and return home.
-All the host students depart their teams and travel to their hosting gateway city.
+All the host students depart their teams and travel to their departure airport or gateway airport.
 From there the students travel to their international gateway (sometimes their hosting gateway city is also their international gateway) and return home.